bulksign/OpenApi/README.md

 <br/>

 # GRPC specification
 This also contains the <a href="https://github.com/bulksign/OpenApi/blob/master/api.proto"> proto specification file </a> for the GRPC API.
+Please also see the <a href="https://bulksign.com/docs/api.htm#grpc-api">GRPC API specific notes</a>